Compressing then Matching: An Efficient Pre-training Paradigm for Multimodal Embedding: Further Analysis

-Unlike standard instruction-tuning, our approach is based on knowledge distillation.
-It seems to work better when using distillation training methods, such as applying the KL divergence loss.
+Unlike standard instruction-tuning, our approach focuses on optimising the compression tokens in the latent space.
+It seems to work better when using distillation training methods, such as applying the KL divergence loss, as it allows for fine-grained optimisation.
 However, as shown in the Table~\ref{tab:ablation}, the training based on cross-entropy loss actually brings better performance.
 Intuitively, KL divergence requires complete consistency between output distributions, which seems overly strict supervision for inherently lossy tasks like compression.
-What we need is to strike a balance between compression capability and reconstruction ability, but the KL divergence may overly train the reconstruction ability.
+What we need is to strike a balance between compression capability and generalisation ability, but the KL criterion may limit the generalisation capability of the model.
 We cannot require the distribution of the model's output to be consistent with that before compression; instead, we can only supervise the expected answers, which is achieved by the standard cross-entropy loss.

 The Figure~\ref{fig:loss_dist} shows an example of training loss distribution under the same settings and instance.
 It can be seen that both cross-entropy and KL divergence focus most of their loss on the similar tokens (those related to the answer).
-In comparison, however, cross-entropy is more concentrated, while KL divergence distributes considerable loss to more tokens, where many of them are unimportant for compression (For example, [EOS]).
+In comparison, cross-entropy is more concentrated, while KL divergence distributes considerable loss to more tokens, where many of them are unimportant for compression, such as [EOS].